1990 Conservative Party leadership election: Background to the contest

-By this time European leaders were discussing merging Europe's currencies to form a single currency, a move which Thatcher also did not favour, and in June Major suggested that this should be a "hard ECU", competing for use against existing national currencies; this idea was not in the end adopted.
-In October 1990, Major and the Foreign Secretary, Douglas Hurd, finally obtained agreement from a reluctant Thatcher that Britain should join the ERM.
-By late 1990 the economy was in the first stages of recession, leading to inevitable concerns among Conservative MPs that their party might not win the next election, due by summer 1992 at the latest.
+On the international front, European leaders were discussing merging Europe's currencies to form a single currency, a move which the ever-Eurosceptic Thatcher did not favour, and in June Major suggested that this should be a "hard ECU", competing for use against existing national currencies; this idea was not in the end adopted.
+In October 1990, Major and the Foreign Secretary, Douglas Hurd, forced a reluctant Thatcher to agree to bring the UK into the exchange rate mechanism.